For the meaningful tailored-made ceremony you deserve

 MHA Celebrants Service

-With a great track record in the area of activism – in favour of minority rights, equality, secular society, etc – the Malta Humanist Association has in the past two years started providing meaningful ceremonies to mark important life events.
+With a great track record in the area of activism – in favour of minority rights, equality, secular society, etc – Humanists Malta has started providing meaningful ceremonies to mark important life events since 2015.
 Such ceremonies bring us closer to the 2000 member strong community of Maltese Humanists and allow us to be present in their lives.